 Now that we’ve built an image, let’s share it!
 To share Docker images, you have to use a Docker registry.
 The default registry is Docker Hub and is where all of the images we’ve used have come from.

-To push an image, we first need to create a repo on Docker Hub.
+To push an image, we first need to create a repository on Docker Hub.

 Select the Create Repository button.